 Read the latest in-depth lead stories and news items , interact with us and other French News Online readers: add your own comments, debate other readers’ views.

-French News Online is a news magazine with a totally fresh approach to its readers – the industry pundits tell us print media is dying so we choose to serve the hundreds of thousands of English-speaking residents in and visitors to France, with a useful news resource on modern electronic platforms.
+French News Online news magazine offers a totally fresh approach to its readers a useful news resource on modern electronic platforms.